vasile-coste/sandbox/README.md

 # Sanbox
-It is based on on 2 apps:
+It is based on on 3 sub apps:
 * api
 * admin (TODO)
 * Sandbox app